ericniebler/stl2/review/2010808 Batavia review.md

 CC (Drive-by): The specialization of `readable_traits` is unnecessary given the specialization of `iterator_traits`. [struck]

 [counted.iter.op.const]
+WB: "and conversions" but conversion are elsewhere.
+[Merge [counted.iter.op.conv]]

 CC: Strike p1 and declaration that precedes it [replace with DMIs and defaulted constructor]. [fixed]